techchrism/valorant-api-docs/data/docs/readme.md

 ## Connecting to Local APIs

-For the https local api, you need the password and the port from the lockfile (read [Common Components - Lockfile Data]({{#linkto}}common-components#lockfile-data{{/linkto}})).
+For the https local api, you need the password and port from the lockfile (read [Common Components - Lockfile Data]({{#linkto}}common-components#lockfile-data{{/linkto}})).
-The local server has a self-signed certificate so you'll need to allow invalid certificates in the requests library you're using.
+The local server has a self-signed certificate meaning you'll need to allow invalid certificates in the http library you're using.

 The websocket has the uri `wss://riot:{lockfile password}@localhost:{lockfile port}` and it also uses a self-signed certificate.
 Websocket events can be found from the [Local Help]({{#linkto}}Local Help{{/linkto}}) endpoint.
 For info on subscribing to events, see here: [https://www.hextechdocs.dev/lol/lcuapi/5.getting-started-with-the-lcu-websocket](https://www.hextechdocs.dev/lol/lcuapi/5.getting-started-with-the-lcu-websocket)